systemcarl/weblog/outlines/devlogs/blank/ci-cd.md

     simple.
     - Since Terraform is a command line tool, it could be invoked directly from the pipeline scripts.
-    - Terraform has a testing framework to verify infrastructure code.
+    - Terraform has a [testing framework] to verify infrastructure code.
-    - Since cloud initialization can be done with a Bash script, the provisioned initialization script could be tested with [Bats] as well.
+    - Since cloud initialization can be done with [a Bash script], the provisioned initialization script could be tested with [Bats] as well.
-    - Separating state files made it easy to manage multiple concurrent environments.
+    - [Separating state files] made it easy to manage multiple concurrent environments.
 - However, I did encounter a significant challenge provisioning configuration.
     - Terraform [does not fully support provisioning resources through remote